roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-15 ****** bydlsloan© He picked her up and pulled the dildo out of her ass, then sat her down, facing away from him, his cock simply filling the gaping void left by the dildo.
+He picked her up and pulled the dildo out of her ass, then sat her down, facing away from him, his cock simply filling the gaping void left by the dildo.
 "Oh yeah, right up the ass!"
 Holman grunted, pulling her onto his lap until he was balls deep in her sweat-slickened asshole.
 He let her sit there for a moment, relishing the feel of her tight rectum sleeved around his cock.
 She squirmed, trying to get comfortable, but he simply started pushing her up and down on his cock, his hands on her ass, lifting her firm, light body up and down with increasing speed.

  She grunted as his cock entered her tightest hole repeatedly, his thrusts becoming stronger, deeper, quicker.
 He stood up and bent her over.
 She put her hands against the wall to hold herself up and he used her hips to provide the leverage to pound her ass with all his might.
 He was hammering away at it now, giving it to her as hard and fast as he could.
 She was moaning and grunting and telling him to do it harder.